korovod/kenotron/CONTRIBUTING.md

 limitations under the License.
 -->

-# How to contribute to 🤗 Nanotron?
+# How to contribute to 🤗 Kénotron?

 Everyone is welcome to contribute, and we value everybody's contribution.
 Code is thus not the only way to help the community.
 Answering questions, helping